iot-bus/iot-bus-mozilla-iot-examples-platformio/README.md

     ECHO -> GPIO4
     VCC  -> VUSB
     GND  -> GND (VIN is OK if using battery(3.7-42V) but not 3V3 as not high enough)

+## IoT-HC-SR501_PIR_Thing

+This example creates a Motion Sensor Thing that triggers on movement.
+It sets the on-board LED on triggering and updates the mozilla-iot interface appropriately.

+Connect an HC-SR501 Passive Infrared Sensor or any similar device and run:

+    OUT  -> GPIO4
+    VCC  -> VUSB (Typically VIN is OK if using battery(3.7-42V) but not 3V3 as not high enough)
+    GND  -> GND

+## IoT-Touch_Thing

+This example creates a Touch Switch Thing that triggers when one of the capacitive touch pins on the ESP32 are touched.
+It sets the on-board LED on triggering and updates the mozilla-iot interface appropriately.

+Connect a wire to GPIO4 and run.

 ## IoT-Bus_Calculator_Thing